farah50/Farah50/README.md

 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-- 🏢 I'm a Student in faculty of Computers and artificial intelligence
+- 🏢 I'm a Student in the faculty of Computers and Artificial intelligence
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a CS student, I constantly learn and explore new technologies to improve my skills.
-- 💬 Ask me about my experience with c++, tkinter, java
+- 💬 Ask me about my experience with c++, Tkinter, SQL

 ### 🛠 &nbsp;Tech Stack <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">